jonbp/wp-cli-sync/README.md

 DEV_DEACTIVATED_PLUGINS=""
 ```

-3. Run `wp sync` or `./vendor/bin/wp sync` from the project root if you don't have WP-CLI installed.
+3. Run `wp sync` from the project root.